Floydlang/floyd/docs/floyd_speak.md

 	condition ? a : b
 ```

 When the condition is true, this entire expression has the value of a.
 Else it has the value of b.
-Condition, a and b can all be complex expressions, with function calls etc.
+Condition, a and b can all be complex expressions, with function calls, etc.

 ```
 	func bool is_polite(string x){